A Hamilton-Jacobi point of view on mean-field Gibbs-non-Gibbs transitions: Preliminaries and theoretical main results

 \subsection{Regularity of the rate-function}

 In this section we establish the announced equivalence between the uniqueness of optimizing trajectories and differentiability of the rate function (Theorem \ref{theorem:equivalences_differentiability}).
-The main issue, setting our problems apart from the ones considered in \cite{CaSi04}, is that the maximal time of existence of solutions of the Hamilton equations, contrary to \cite{CaSi04}, may be finite.
+The main issue, which distinguishes our problems from the ones considered in \cite{CaSi04}, is that the maximal time of existence of solutions of the Hamilton equations, contrary to \cite{CaSi04}, may be finite.
 This causes certain divergence of the momentum at the boundary of $\K$.
 To extend the techniques to our setting, we will work under the assumptions in Assumption \ref{assumption:Hamiltonian_for_domain_extension}.

-In our setting it is natural to start with rate functions whose superdifferential is close to $-\infty$ and close to $\infty$ near the left or right boundary of $\bK$ respectively as this property is preserved for $I_t$ (see Theorem \ref{theorem:preserviation_of_semi_concavity} and \eqref{eqn:infinity_boundary_conditions}).
+In our setting it is natural to start with rate functions whose superdifferential is close to $-\infty$ near the left boundary and close to $\infty$ near the right boundary of $\bK$ as this property is preserved for $I_t$ (see Theorem \ref{theorem:preserviation_of_semi_concavity} and \eqref{eqn:infinity_boundary_conditions}).
 Moreover, we assume our initial rate function to be $C^1$.
 The space of functions that combines these two properties is called $C^{1,\partial}$ (see Definition \ref{definition:C_1_with_boundary}).

 The main result (Theorem \ref{theorem:equivalences_differentiability}) then shows that such a rate function under the time evolution is again in $C^{1,\partial}(\K)$ if and only if there is a unique optimizing trajectory.
+In Proposition \ref{proposition:solution_HJ_equation} we state that the function $(t,x)\mapsto I_t(x)$ is the viscosity solution of the Hamilton-Jacobi equation.

 \begin{definition} For $\K = \R$ we write $\partial_- = -\infty$ and $\partial_+ = \infty$, while for $\K = [-1,1]$ we write $\partial_- = -1$ and $\partial_+ = 1$.

 We write $C^{k,\partial}(\K)$ for the set of functions $g: \K \rightarrow \R$ such that $g$ is $k$ times continuously differentiable on $\K^\circ$, continuous on $\K$ and